Add a project manually

 2. Select Next.

-Drawing log records are created for each file uploaded in the previous step.
+A drawing log record is created for each file uploaded in the previous step.

-1. Update the Drawing #, Drawing Title, or both as needed.
+1. Modify the Drawing # or Title as needed.

 2. Optionally, select the drawing Discipline for each record.